 This is what some would call a “phantom scripture”.
-It is circulated as though it is Biblical and application should be hastened as we allow it to become part of our belief system.
+It is circulated as if it were Biblical and application should be hastened to allow it to become part of our belief system.

 Some attribute this quote to Ben Franklin printed in Poor Richard’s Almanac in 1757.
 Others suggest it originated from Algernon Sydney in 1698 in an article titled, Discourses Concerning Government.
 Going back further yet, it is eerily similar to Aesop’s Fable called, Hercules and the Wagoneer, that states, “The gods help them that help themselves.”
 Regardless of its origination, it is in opposition to the Word of God except for a sprinkle of truism.
 That being, this is not to advocate that we have a pass for inactivity.
 We are accountable for being obedient to God.